zachtepper/zachtepper/README.md

 ### Hello, World!

 - 🏫 I am an undergrad computer science student at the University of Illinois - Chicago, graduating in May 2023.
-- 🔭 I’m currently working on the [Advent of Code 2022](https://adventofcode.com/) challenge!
-- 🌱 I’m currently learning Full Stack Web Development as well as Android App Development.
+- 🌱 I’m currently learning Data Science as well as Machine Learning.
 - 🤝 I’m looking to collaborate on unique and fun open source projects.
 - 📫 The best place to reach me is my email at: zach.tepp@gmail.com